Barry McKay Rare Books

 Home

-If you require further information or images of any title listed below, then please contact us at barry.mckay@virgin.net and we will do what we can to oblige.
+To order any books in this list or if you require further information or images of any title listed below, then please contact us at mailto@barrymckay.plus.com and we will do what we can to oblige. .

 11903 [BARRINGTON] Shute, Bishop Of Durham.
 GROUNDS OF UNION BETWEEN THE CHURCHES OF ENGLAND AND ROME considered, in a charge delivered to the clergy of the diocese of Durham, at the ordinary visitation of that diocese in the year MDCCX.
 London: printed by William Bulmer; and sold by T. Payne; Rivingtons; Hatchard; Hanwell, Cooke, Oxford; Deighton, Cambridge and the bookellers at Durham, and Newcastle upon Tyne, 1811.
 4to, (262x210mm), [4],14p. some slight dust-soiling.
 Disbound.
 (Unrecorded Isaac 'Checklist' in William Bulmer the fine printer in context) £35.00